-the Ethernet Module is installed and has been successfully tested.
+the Ethernet Module is installed and is functional.

-If NI 0000.0002 or any number below .7000 appears on this line, there is a failure in the Ethernet module.
+If a number between 0000.0002 and .7000 appears on this line, there is a failure in the Ethernet Module.
 Call a service representative.

-If NI 0000.7000 or any number above .7000 appears on this line, then check all ThinWire Ethernet connections, using the checklist in the section on Troubleshooting the ThinWire segment.
+If NI 0000.7000 or any number above .7000 appears on this line, then check all Ethernet connections, using the checklist in the section on troubleshooting the ThinWire segment.